Argent77/A7-DlcMerger/README.md

 *Allows you to merge DLC archives into Infinity Engine Enhanced Edition games.*

 ## Overview
 Enhanced Edition games provide a feature that lets you use self-contained DLC archives to add or modify content.
-The best known example is the *"Siege of Dragonspear"* expansion which comes as a DLC archive on GOG and Steam platforms.
+Best known example is the *"Siege of Dragonspear"* expansion, which comes as a DLC archive on GOG and Steam platforms.

 The downside of this distribution method is the limited ability to mod the game however, since files contained in DLC archives can't be easily accessed or further modified without recreating the whole DLC.
 This mod attempts to solve this restriction by merging DLCs with the main game.
 The mod provides three options.
 You can specifically merge *"Siege of Dragonspear"* with BG:EE, merge a user-defined DLC archive or all DLCs found in the search paths of the game.

-*DLC Merger* is meant as an alternative to *modmerge*.
+*DLC Merger* is meant to be an alternative to *modmerge*.
 Developed by a Beamdog developer, that tool was the only way to make Siege of Dragonspear available for modding.
 However, unlike *modmerge*, this mod is platform-independent and fits seamlessly into the stack of other WeiDU mods.
 It allows you to merge any DLC archive and provides an option to revert the whole merge operation.

 ## Components
 This mod provides three options to merge DLC archives with the game: